 Self-storage is one of the fastest growing industries today.
 In 2007, it generated nearly $6.6 billion.
-Fast forward seven years later, it managed to over four times that amount with $27.2 Billion in annual revenue.
+Fast forward seven years later, it managed to over four times that amount to $27.2 Billion in annual revenue.
 With more than 50,000 locations nationwide, not only is the demand evident but the number of choices a customer can have to store their possessions.
 That means that if consumers can’t find your facility, they can easily find another.

 Visibility is important for someone to stay successful in business.
 Call tracking can help a facility, or chain, learn which modes of advertisement were most successful.
 Did more callers the facility using Google, a billboard, or in the penny saver?
 With call tracking, it’s easy to see where to invest your advertising dollar.

 Call tracking can also provide a much-needed heads-up to the agent that takes the call.
 Before the agent even speaks to the customer your agent can learn: the caller’s name, how many times this customer called, and if the customer requires an air-conditioned unit.
 That’s because real-time call tracking bases this information from the call record.

 As soon as the phone rings, your agent will be able to see this information on their computer screen, in real time.
 This allows your agent to spend less time verifying who your customer is and assist with calls faster.
 With this in mind, call tracking not only will this improve customer service, but lead to more sales.

 Insurance companies rely on many forms of advertising to help people learn about their business.
 However having a lizard, duck, or 80s band Europe simply isn’t enough.
 Call tracking can help your agency know how to help customers that need the insurance your company provides to protect their investments.